- Course Number:

 - Special Fee:

-Enjoy a more competitive swimming class that incorporates all competition strokes, turns, strategies and training.
-Possibilities for optional weekend Masters swim meets.
-Advanced swimming skills highly recommended.
+Course DescriptionIntroduces a competitive swimming class that incorporates all competition strokes, turns, strategies, rules, and training.
+Promotes opportunities for optional weekend Masters swim meets.
+Recommended: Advanced swimming skills.
+Audit available.

 Intended Outcomes for the course

-2) Improve swimming fitness levels for maintaining lifelong health and fitness.
+- Improve swimming fitness level for maintaining lifelong health and fitness.

-3) Learn competitive technical skills which improve cardiovascular endurance and speed performance.
+- Apply competitive technical skills to improve cardiovascular endurance and speed performance.

 Course Activities and Design